Cadence Design Systems (CDNS) Stock Falls Amid Market Uptick: What Investors Need to Know

-Cadence Design Systems (CDNS) closed the most recent trading day at $273.32, moving -0.28% from the previous trading session.
-This change lagged the S&P 500's daily gain of 0.25%.
-On the other hand, the Dow registered a gain of 0.2%, and the technology-centric Nasdaq increased by 0.56%.

-Shares of the maker of hardware and software products for validating chip designs have appreciated by 2.17% over the course of the past month, outperforming the Computer and Technology sector's loss of 0.11% and the S&P 500's gain of 1.65%.
+The the stock of maker of hardware and software products for validating chip designs has risen by 1.93% in the past month, leading the Computer and Technology sector's gain of 1.78% and undershooting the S&P 500's gain of 2.06%.

-Market participants will be closely following the financial results of Cadence Design Systems in its upcoming release.
-The company is expected to report EPS of $1.44, up 14.29% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $1.18 billion, reflecting a 15.7% rise from the equivalent quarter last year.
+The upcoming earnings release of Cadence Design Systems will be of great interest to investors.
+In that report, analysts expect Cadence Design Systems to post earnings of $1.44 per share.
+This would mark year-over-year growth of 14.29%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.18 billion, up 15.72% from the prior-year quarter.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $5.87 per share and a revenue of $4.63 billion, indicating changes of +13.98% and +13.18%, respectively, from the former year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $5.88 per share and revenue of $4.63 billion, which would represent changes of +14.17% and +13.18%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Cadence Design Systems.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also pay attention to any latest changes in analyst estimates for Cadence Design Systems.
+Such recent modifications usually signify the changing landscape of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-As of now, Cadence Design Systems holds a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.08% downward.
+Cadence Design Systems is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that Cadence Design Systems has a Forward P/E ratio of 46.67 right now.
-This represents a premium compared to its industry's average Forward P/E of 28.91.
+Looking at valuation, Cadence Design Systems is presently trading at a Forward P/E ratio of 46.66.
+This expresses a premium compared to the average Forward P/E of 29.13 of its industry.

-It's also important to note that CDNS currently trades at a PEG ratio of 2.66.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-As of the close of trade yesterday, the Computer - Software industry held an average PEG ratio of 2.39.
+We can additionally observe that CDNS currently boasts a PEG ratio of 2.66.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Computer - Software industry had an average PEG ratio of 2.42 as trading concluded yesterday.

 The Computer - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 91, putting it in the top 36% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 68, placing it within the top 27% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report